HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/chapter4-filereplacement.png)

 * **Type** – The type dropdown allows you to choose the type of the Source Location.
-If you choose “File”, the individual file specified in the Source Location is copied to the Target location.
-Choosing “Folder” causes all items under the Source Location to be copied to the Target Location.
+If you choose "File", the individual file specified in the Source Location is copied to the Target location.
+Choosing "Folder" causes all items under the Source Location to be copied to the Target Location.
 * **Source Location** – Specifies where to copy files from.
 The path can be relative to the project folder or an absolute path.
 * **Target Location** – Specifies the location to copy files to.
 The path for the target location can be relative to the build output folder or an absolute path.